Never Trouble Trouble

 Never Trouble Trouble is a 1931 British comedy film directed by Lupino Lane and starring Lane, Renee Clama and Jack Hobbs.
-It was shot at the Cricklewood Studios in London.
+It was written by Lane, Renee Clama, Jack Hobbs and Wallace Lupino, and was shot at the Cricklewood Studios in London.

 Synopsis

 An artist, despairing of life, arranges to have himself assassinated only to discover that he has inherited a large sum of money.